bikashguptabg/highcloudsairlines/README.md

 # High Clouds Airlines Capstone Project - Excel, Power BI, Tableau, SQL & PowerPoint Presentation
 A comprehensive analysis of High Cloud Airlines, focusing on optimizing performance and enhancing operations of the airline industry.
 As part of this project, I built 3 interactive dashboards in Excel, Power & Tableau and fired SQL queries to validate all the values.
-#Important - All the files have been attached to the repository, however Excel file is larger than 25MB so unable to add it to the repository.
-But from this link you can download the Excel file as well:
+#Important - All the files have been attached to the repository, however Excel file and the SQL files is only available to download using this link below:

 https://drive.google.com/drive/folders/1TAM_0r5LdjNFNeoMiZxcLKiCjvoHdZJW?usp=sharing